ShubhitSardana/PRESTO_Pipeline/README.md

 # PRESTO_Pipeline
-This is a PRESTO pipeline for the Giant Meterwave Radio Telescope to detect pulsars developed by me for pc and server use
+This is a PRESTO pipeline to detect pulsars for the Giant Meterwave Radio Telescope developed by me for pc and server use, but you too can with some tweaks...

 **INTRO to Repo**